Glaciers in Iceland: How to Visit Them by Car and What to Do and See There

 2. Langjokull Glacier

-The second-largest of Iceland’s glaciers, Langjokull Glacier’s name means “long glacier.”
-Situated in the western portion of the Icelandic Highlands, Langjokull is easily accessible off The Golden Circle, making it a popular spot to visit if you're already self-driving your way around that particular route.
+The second-largest of Iceland’s glaciers, Langjokull Glacier means “long glacier.”
+Situated in the western portion of the Icelandic Highlands, Langjokull is easily accessible off the Golden Circle, making it a popular spot to visit if you're already self-driving your way around that particular route.
 Some travellers even choose to see the glacier via snowmobile, pairing a glacier excursion with a trip to Gullfoss Waterfall, as it’s not far away at all.